Fancy making your own homemade red velvet cookies from scratch? Here is an easy recipe you can try.

 - I used 3 types in my red velvet cookies – white chocolate, dark chocolate, and butterscotch chips.

 - You can change this combination to one that you like.
 In any case, try to keep the quantity to 60g as indicated in the recipe (or the corresponding amount if you increase or decrease the recipe yield).
-You can add more chocolate chips if you like, but that might change the consistency of the cookies too.
+You can add more if you like, but that might change the consistency of the cookies too.